Updated on August 3, 2022

 Bed Bug Bites 101

 It’s important to understand the process of getting bitten, from the bed bug finding you to the bite itself.
-You might be surprised to find much of what you thought you knew is actually not true.
+You might be surprised to find much of what you thought you knew are actually myths.

 Why Bed Bugs Bite